 If you have any other recommendations for stuff that might fit into that narrow range of rich and rewarding while still being a page-turner, I'd love to hear them.

 Other books upon which I depend, or never wanted to leave:

 The Ashley Book of Knots, The Man Who Mistook His Wife For a Hat, The Power Broker, Gravity's Rainbow (yes, I read it.
 It took me a year.), Les Miserables (I read the unabridged version, it took me a whole summer.), The Last Place On Earth, Goedel Escher Bach, A Pattern Language, Silence (John Cage - I read it cover to cover.
-Stupid me!), Keep the River on Your Right, The Watchmen (and everything else Alan Moore has written.)
+Stupid me!), Keep the River on Your Right, Lost Girls and The Watchmen (and everything else Alan Moore has written.)
 The Ants, Names on the Land, Bully for Brontosaurus, The Man Who Was Thursday, The Thousand-Mile War, Invisible Cities, Bound For Glory (Woody Guthrie), As I Lay Dying, Great Moments in Architecture, Confessions of the Guerrilla Girls, The Modernist City, Kon Tiki, Essence of Decision, The Social Life of Small Urban Spaces, The Gun, The Dark Knight Returns, The New Roadside America, Calvin and Hobbes, The Death and Life of Great American Cities...

 The Venture Brothers and The Wire are the only two shows I will admit to unabashedly loving.
 And half my love of the Wire is my professional interest in cities, so The Venture Brothers is the only one that counts.

 Hit me up if you'd like to thaw some words.

 I have a lady friend that I'm pretty fond of.
 I'm just on the okc for friends, flirts, and fair game.